bbrewington/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <Expandable alt_header="Fetch metric aliases">

-You can query metrics using aliases, which allow you to use simpler or more intuitive names for metrics instead of their full definitions.
+You can query metrics using aliases for simpler or more intuitive names, even if the alias isn't defined in the metric configuration.
+The query returns the alias as the metric name, for example:

 ```sql
 select * from {{